sciknoworg/OntoLearner/docs/source/learners/retrieval_model3.rst

 Text2Onto Pipeline
 -------------------

-The pipeline example focuses on **text2onto** task using AlexbekFewShotLearner with a local LLM.
-It illustrates term extraction and typing from domain documents, demonstrating how to adapt the pipeline for a different ontology or learner.
+The pipeline example focuses on text2onto task using AlexbekFewShotLearner with a local LLM.
+It illustrates term extraction and typing from domain documents.

 .. code-block:: python